modelica/www.modelica.org/content/events/american2024/_index.md

 ## Latest News and updates

-The titles and abstracts for all workshops are now available here: [Workshops](workshops)
+The schedule, titles and abstracts for all workshops are now available: [Workshops](workshops), and [Workshop Registration](workshops) is open as well.

 The notification for paper acceptance has been moved to August 10th.